Suite 1300

 Pulp Cap Revenue Recovery

-Separately billable D3110 and D3120 procedures are systematically captured rather than absorbed into filling or crown fees — recovering $75–$150 per identifiable pulp cap case across every applicable appointment in the practice's weekly schedule.
+Separately billable D3110 and D3120 procedures are systematically captured rather than absorbed into filling or crown fees, recovering $75–$150 per identifiable pulp cap case across every applicable appointment in the practice's weekly schedule revenue.

-Surgical cases are never performed without confirmed insurance authorization — preventing the high-value procedure denials that are the most financially significant individual billing failures in endodontic practice, with each unmanaged denial representing $700–$1,200 or more in avoidable loss.
+Surgical cases are never performed without confirmed insurance authorization preventing high-value procedure denials that are the most significant billing failures in endodontic practice, with each unmanaged denial representing $700–$1,200 or more in avoidable loss.

 88–92% First-Pass Rate Within 60 Days

-Endodontic practices transitioning to AnnexMed management consistently improve first-pass claim acceptance rates from the industry average of 68–72% to 88–92% within the first 60 days — driven primarily by radiograph attachment compliance and tooth-type coding validation.
+Endodontic practices transitioning to AnnexMed management consistently improve first-pass claim acceptance rates from the industry average of 68–72% to 88–92% within 60 days driven primarily by radiograph attachment compliance and tooth-type coding validation.

 Optimize your endodontics revenue cycle